TLS certificates and trust model

 Internal TLS trust

-Internal TLS trust covers how Deephaven services trust each other.
+Internal TLS trust governs how Deephaven services trust one another.

 When internal.tls.truststore is set, Deephaven services use that truststore for server-to-server TLS instead of the external tls.truststore.
-This lets internal TLS trust a narrower certificate set than client-facing TLS.
+This lets internal TLS trust a narrower set of certificates than client-facing TLS.

 When internal.tls.truststore is not set, internal TLS falls back to the same truststore and trust source used externally.